lumeland/blog/posts/lume-3.1.0.md

 option to export the report to a JSON file or any other format by providing a custom export function.

 The plugin is highly customizable.
-Since the default options are enough for most cases, you can configure what you want to validate (titles, H1 tags, meta descriptions, heading orders, duplicated titles, etc) and how to validate each element (min/max words, characters, or sentences, usage of common words, etc).
-Definitely, this plugin will help you to create more successful websites!
+The default options are enough for most cases, but you can change how to validate titles, H1 tags, meta descriptions, heading orders, duplicated titles, etc. Definitely, this plugin will help you to create more successful websites!

 ## Improved remote files